3 Mistakes To Avoid If You Care About Your Internet Privacy

 Using insecure public data connections can allow cybercriminals to steal your personal information.
 If possible, avoid using insecure public connections altogether.
 In case you do end up using one, avoid conducting any financial transactions or accessing sensitive information.

-If you are in a public establishment such as a restaurant or café, you can ask the staff to confirm if the Wi-Fi connection is authentic.
-Hackers can create fake Wi-Fi connections with legitimate-sounding names to monitor the data traffic of devices connected to steal personal information and login credentials.
+If you are in a public establishment, such as a restaurant or café, you can ask the staff to confirm if the Wi-Fi connection is authentic.
+Hackers can create fake Wi-Fi connections with legitimate-sounding names to monitor the data traffic of devices connected and steal personal information and login credentials.

 VPN

-Using a VPN or Virtual Private Network can significantly reduce such Internet Privacy risks associated with insecure connections.
-A VPN is tasked with masking your digital footprint – that is your complete browsing activity.
-This allows you to anonymously browse the internet which has two main benefits.
+Using a VPN, or virtual private network, can significantly reduce the Internet privacy risks associated with insecure connections.
+A VPN is tasked with masking your digital footprint, which is your complete browsing activity.
+This allows you to anonymously browse the internet, which has two main benefits.

 Preventing website trackers from collecting your data

-Trackers are deployed by websites or third parties which collect as well as share your browsing preferences and activities online.
+Trackers are deployed by websites or third parties that collect and share your browsing preferences and activities online.
 This is usually harmless and can enhance your browsing experience by suggesting relevant content based on your previous search history.
-In the wrong hands, however, these can be used by cybercriminals to launch phishing attacks.
+However, in the wrong hands, these can be used by cybercriminals to launch phishing attacks.

-Once you divulge personal information such as your name, phone number, or email these trackers will share this info with sister websites.
-In case you are unfortunate enough, a hacker or scammer may end up with your information which can be used to make scam phone calls on your number or send spam emails with malware attached.
+Once you divulge personal information such as your name, phone number, or email, these trackers will share this information with sister websites.
+If you are unfortunate enough, a hacker or scammer may end up with your information, which can be used to make scam phone calls to your number or send spam emails with malware attached.

 Preventing your ISP from throttling your data speed

-Your Internet Service Provider may monitor your browsing pattern and may throttle speeds on websites that consume more data.
-This can be a pain during peak hours when you may face issues with streaming.
+Your Internet service provider may monitor your browsing patterns and throttle speeds on websites that consume more data.
+This can be a pain during peak hours, when you may face issues with streaming.

-While money may be more valuable in terms of tangibility, information is invaluable and cybercriminals have figured this out for a while now – reinventing methods to lure you into a trap to steal your personal credentials.
-Everything from your social media reputation to your financial assets is dependent on your online credentials which is why protection of Internet Privacy is an absolute must and the first step is to eliminate simple habits which threaten it.
+While money may be more valuable in terms of tangibility, information is invaluable, and cybercriminals have figured this out for a while now, reinventing methods to lure you into a trap to steal your credentials.
+Everything from your social media reputation to your financial assets is dependent on your online credentials, which is why the protection of Internet Privacy is an absolute must, and the first step is to eliminate simple habits that threaten it.

 Leave a Comment